Index of this Post

 This painting was owned by Jacques Lacan and used to hang behind a wooden sliding door in his country house in Guitrancourt.
 Silvia Macklès, Lacan’s wife, charged her brother in law, André Mason, with the task of hiding such a potentially troublesome work-of-art.
 The carved picture on the wooden door is André Masson’s draft of the painting behind the actual sliding door.

 [Note : When I started to look, I did so with the confidence that Direction & Seminar VII contain the word ‘cunt’.
 I thus thought they had relevance to this painting which I do not think will ever be elevated into the slider.
 When I started to put these references together below, the word ‘cunt’ disappeared.
 The following are the nearest I can find, and this disappearance is niggling me.
-JE ]
+JE February 2023 ]

-The Direction of the Treatment and the Principles of its Power[v] : 10th July 1958 : Jacques Lacan : p266 of Alan Sheridan’s translation : In fact, the redistributions of the libido are not brought about without certain objects losing their function, even if they are non-detachable.
+The Direction of the Treatment and the Principles of its Power[xxx] : 10th July 1958 : Jacques Lacan : p266 of Alan Sheridan’s translation : In fact, the redistributions of the libido are not brought about without certain objects losing their function, even if they are non-detachable.

 In short, he is impotent with his mistress, and, having taken it into his head to use his discoveries about the function of the potential third person in the couple, he suggests that she sleeps with another man to see.